htcondor/htcondor/docs/automated-workflows/dagman-scripts.rst

 :index:`Defined special node macros<single: DAGMan; Defined special node macros>`

-The special macros are as follows:
+The special macros for all scripts:

 -  ``$JOB`` evaluates to the (case sensitive) string defined for *JobName*.
 -  ``$RETRY`` evaluates to an integer value set to 0 the first time a